acend/helm-basics-training/content/labs/02.0/_index.en.md

 {{< /notice >}}

 {{< collapse mobi "Mobi-specific instructions" danger >}}
-In case you don't have permissions to list the nodes with kubectl get node simply use kubedev-worker-00bb7020c0eb.phoenix.mobicorp.test as the node address to access the welcome page.
+In case you do not have permissions to list the nodes with `kubectl get node` simply use `kubedev-worker-00bb7020c0eb.phoenix.mobicorp.test` as the node address to access the welcome page.
 {{< /collapse >}}

 ### Task 4